Michael Lüders

-Michael Andreas Lüders (born 8 May 1959) is a German political scientist and Islamic scholar who works as a publicist and political and economic consultant.
-He is also known as a journalist and a writer of many novels.
+Michael Andreas Lüders (born 8 May 1959) is a German political scientist and academic of Islamic studies who works as a publicist and political and economic consultant.
+He is also known as a journalist and a writer of novels.

 From 2015 to 2022, Lüders was president of the German-Arab Association.
 He was also an advisory board member of the Near and Middle East Association (NuMOV) and deputy chairman of the German Orient Foundation.
 He has been a member of the extended party executive of the Sahra Wagenknecht Alliance (BSW) since January 2024.

 Lüders was a candidate in the 2024 European elections and the 2025 German federal election.

 Life

 Michael Lüders studied Arabic literature for two semesters at the University of Damascus and journalism, Islamic studies and political science at the Free University of Berlin.
 He received his doctorate in philosophy with a thesis on Egyptian cinema.

 Lüders then worked as a documentary filmmaker and radio play author for SWR and WDR and was Middle East editor at ZEIT from 1993 to 2002.
 From 2002 to 2003 he worked as a consultant for the Friedrich Ebert Foundation (FES), which is politically close to the Social Democratic Party of Germany (SPD).

 Since January 2004, Lüders has been a freelance political and economic consultant, publicist and author as co-owner of the Middle East Consulting Group in Berlin.
 He says he gives lectures on "the tension between the West and the Arab-Islamic world" and "investment opportunities in the Arab world" and publishes "expert reports on the causes of Islamist violence".
 He advises the Federal Foreign Office (AA), among others, and prepares expert reports for the German Society for Technical Cooperation (giz) and the Federal Ministry for Economic Cooperation and Development (BMZ).
 In addition, he taught at the Center for Near and Middle Eastern Studies at Philipps University in Marburg in 2008/09 and was a guest lecturer at the Middle East Centre at Sakarya University in Turkey in 2015/16.
 In 2017, the University of Trier appointed him as a visiting professor for a total of three individual lectures.
 Protests against this included those by, among others, the German Foreign Office (AA), the local AStA and the Trier German-Israeli Society.